Keyfacts:

 Perception system:

-As the Naddi represents the only enemy, adjusting his perception of the world and player were crucial.
-Receiving clues by the player about their presence increases a so-called “Awareness” value, changing their behavior.
-It automatically deplete when no information about the player is perceived.
-Besides the usual sight and hearing, each containing three ranges of increasing impact, the Naddi also contained a nature-sense.
-As protector of the environment, his awareness rises when the player walks through bushes or tramples mushrooms.
+As the Naddi is the only enemy, adjusting its perception of the world and the player was crucial.
+Receiving clues from the player about their presence increases an „Awareness“ meter, which changes their behaviour.
+It automatically decreases when no information about the player is perceived.
+In addition to the usual sight and hearing, each of which has three areas of increasing effect, the Naddi also has a sense of nature.
+As a protector of the environment, his awareness increases when the player walks through bushes or tramples mushrooms.

-Aside from the player himself, changes in environment get noticed by comparing their current stati against the last memorized one.
+Apart from the player himself, changes in the environment are noticed by comparing the current stati with the last one memorised.

 Behavior-design:

-Since freely roaming the unconnected islands was not an option, a path-system was set up, teleporting the Naddi according to the player’s position to the fitting island.
+As roaming the unconnected islands was not an option, a path system was created that teleports the Naddi to the appropriate island according to the player’s position.

-To increase the challenge, difficulty and immersion, the Naddi also acts depending on different states, which correspond to the awareness level.
-For instance, he only pauses his patrols, if he’s just “suspicious” and inspect areas aside from the current path when “alert” or “aware”.
+To add to the challenge, difficulty and immersion, the Naddi also behaves according to different states that correspond to his level of awareness.
+For example, he’ll only stop patrolling if he’s only „suspicious“, and will inspect areas off the current path if he’s „alert“ or „aware“.

 Trailer / gameplay footage:

-Since the final presentation demanded trailer and gameplay footage, planning, filming and editing the videos was necessary.
-In collaboration with the lead designer, the material was recorded and the planned cuts executed, iterated and finalized.
+As the final presentation required trailer and gameplay footage, the videos had to be planned, shot and edited.
+Working with the lead designer, the footage was recorded and the planned cuts were executed, iterated and finalised.

 Interactable elements:

-As the player needed to manage their sanity, torches and safe-zones were designed.
-By activating those, the players‘ sanity increased- but could startle nearby Utburdur, which would alert the Naddi.
-Besides light and positive elements, the player was able to hide not only behind obstacles, but also in shadow-zones, which would increase the loss of sanity but render them invisible to the Naddis direct perception.
+Because the player has to manage their sanity, torches and safe zones were designed.
+Activating these would increase the player’s sanity – but could also scare nearby Utburdur, which would alert the Naddi.
+As well as light and positive elements, the player could hide not only behind obstacles, but also in shadow zones, which would increase the loss of sanity but render them invisible to the Naddis‘ direct perception.

 Playermovement:

-The level contained different grounds, which resulted in differing step-sound-volume for the player.
-To keep control of the noise, they were able to switch between regular walking and running.
-Walking was more quiet, but much slower than the Naddi, while running made noise as one covers larger stretches with a speed comparable to Naddis.
+The level contains different terrains, resulting in different levels of footstep noise for the player.
+To keep the noise under control, the player can switch between walking and running.
+Walking is quieter but much slower than the Naddi, while running makes more noise as the player covers more distance at a speed comparable to the Naddi.

 Implement animation / sound:

-As Naddi, Utburdur and Player needed to trigger different animations and sounds depending on the situation, the switching of those got handled in their related behavioral scripts.
+As Naddi, Utburdur and Player needed to trigger different animations and sounds depending on the situation, the switching of these was handled in their respective behavior scripts.

 Changed plans: